grobelDev/grobel.dev/client/src/articles/personal-stack.md

 ### Step 1: Setup the initial repository.

-In my case, I tend to call the React side of my projects as `client`.
+In my case, I tend to call the React side of my projects `client`.

 ```
 mkdir client && cd $_